 Do you provide tech support or solve customer problems over the phone?
+It’s quite likely at some point you will need to handle difficult customers on support calls.
 Below are a few tips that can help you provide excellent customer service to callers who are emotional, while still leaving them with a good memory of you.

 During the Conversation: